mmuratarat/mmuratarat.github.io/_pages/faq.md

 64. [If you have large number of predictors how would you handle them?](#if-you-have-large-number-of-predictors-how-would-you-handle-them)
 65. [How can you compare a neural network that has one layer, one input and output to a logistic regression model?](#how-can-you-compare-a-neural-network-that-has-one-layer-one-input-and-output-to-a-logistic-regression-model)
 66. [What are the assumptions of Principle Component Analysis?](#what-are-the-assumptions-of-principle-component-analysis)
-67. What is a ROC Curve and how do you compute Area Under Curve (AUC)?
 68. [What is micro-averaging and macro-averaging?](#what-is-micro-averaging-and-macro-averaging)
 68. [If the model isn't perfect, how would you like to select the threshold so that the model outputs 1 or 0 for label?](#if-the-model-isnt-perfect-how-would-you-like-to-select-the-threshold-so-that-the-model-outputs-1-or-0-for-label)
 69. [What's the difference between convex and non-convex cost function? what does it mean when a cost function is non-convex?](#What’s the difference between convex and non-convex cost function? what does it mean when a cost function is non-convex?)